 Introduction

-In today's rapidly evolving industrial landscape, integrating Zero Trust principles into existing Industrial Control Systems (ICS) infrastructure is crucial for enhancing security.
+Integrating Zero Trust principles into existing Industrial Control Systems (ICS) infrastructure is critical for closing the security gaps that perimeter-based models leave open.
 With the increasing connectivity of Operational Technology (OT) environments, the traditional perimeter-based security models are no longer sufficient.
-Zero Trust integration offers a robust solution, focusing on the principle of "never trust, always verify," which is essential for safeguarding critical infrastructure against sophisticated cyber threats.
+Zero Trust integration addresses this by enforcing "never trust, always verify" at every access point, which is essential for safeguarding critical infrastructure against sophisticated cyber threats.

 Understanding Zero Trust in ICS